eligrey/hotlink.js/README.md

 * Google Chrome 12+
 * Safari 5.1+
-* Opera 11.50+

-†Firefox 5+ and Internet Explorer 9+ will fall back to a normal image without a hidden referrer.
+†Firefox 5+, Internet Explorer 9+, and Opera 11.50+ will fall back to a normal image without a hidden referrer.

 Getting Started
 ---------------